-Samsung launched the Galaxy S9 in Auckland last month.
-The company invited journalists to an open plan restaurant.
+When Samsung launched the Galaxy S9 in Auckland, the company invited journalists to an open plan restaurant.
 There, Samsung invited journalists to photograph the chef preparing food.

 The menu included a dish with a viscous pour-on sauce.
 This was a clever way of highlighting the S9’s very slow motion video function.
 The results were impressive.